cea-hpc/modules/doc/source/module.rst

  foreground colors.
 See also https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters for a complete SGR code reference.

- No graphical rendition will be applied to an output item that could normaly be colored but which is not defined in the color set.
+ No graphical rendition will be applied to an output item that could normally be colored but which is not defined in the color set.
 Thus if :envvar:`MODULES_COLORS` is defined empty, no output will be colored at all.